marioa/public-misc/Carpentries/Readme.md

 # Carpentry files

-A location to publish data carpentry files.
+A location to publish carpentry files from courses.